DataSF/Shp-To-Socrata/README.md

 * reprojects the geodataset to web mercator
 * Creates the initial dataset schema in Socrata from the schema found in the shape file
 * Converts the geodata in the shape file to geojson
-* Inserts/Uploads data from the shape file to Socrata using the socrata API; sends the data in chunks as json post requests as opposed to try to upload an entire file.
+* Inserts/Uploads data from the shape file to Socrata using the socrata API; sends the data in chunks as json post requests as opposed to trying to upload an entire file object.
-* Supports multiple retries; checks to make sure all the data in the file made it up there.
+* Supports multiple retries; checks to make sure all the data in the shape file made it up to the socrata API.
 * Sends email notifications to receipts to let users know if the job was successful or notifications
 * Also includes scripts for updating/upserting the geodatasets